Skip to content

 SELF-ADMINISTRATION OF MEDICATION

-3. The student’s parent/guardian must annually notify the student’s school, in writing, that the student will be self-administering the medication.
+3. The student’s parent/guardian should annually notify the student’s school, in writing, that the student will be self-administering the medication.

-4. The student’s parent/guardian must provide annually a current treatment plan from the student’s health care provider identifying the medication; dosage; symptoms, time lapse, or exposure that will necessitate administering the medication; frequency of use; and potential side effects.
+4. The student’s parent/guardian should provide annually a current treatment plan from the student’s health care provider identifying the medication; dosage; symptoms, time lapse, or exposure that will necessitate administering the medication; frequency of use; andpotential side effects.
+The student’s parent/guardian should also provide actions to take in the event of an emergency, including if the medication does not improve the student’s breathing or allergic reaction.
+If applicable, a list of the student’s asthma triggers or allergies should also be provided.

 5. The parent may be requested to sign a release to allow district staff to communicate directly with the health care provider.